John Thompson (American football executive)

 John Albert Thompson (May 19, 1927 – May 24, 2022) was an American football executive.
 He served as the first general manager of the Seattle Seahawks from 1976 to 1982.

 Early life and education

-Thompson was born on May 19, 1927, in Washington, and grew up in South Bend, Washington.
+Thompson was born on May 19, 1927, and grew up in South Bend, Washington.
 In high school, he was valedictorian of his class.
 Thompson attended the University of Washington, but left before receiving a degree.

 Executive career

-Thompson later returned to the University of Washington, serving several years as their sports information director.
+Thompson worked as an assistant to University of Washington sports information director Bert Rose and replaced him when Rose joined the Los Angeles Rams in 1955.
 He left after their win in the 1961 Rose Bowl over the Minnesota Golden Gophers.